 We have evidence against Rana Sanaullah: Shehryar Afridi

-Sanaullah was arrested on Monday by the Anti-Narcotics Force (ANF) in what is said to be a narcotics case involving proscribed outfits.
+Sanaullah had been arrested on Monday by the ANF in what is said to be a narcotics case involving proscribed outfits.
+An ANF spokesperson had earlier notified that a large quantity of narcotics were recovered from Sanaullah's vehicle at the time of arrest.

-Addressing a press conference alongside ANF Director General Maj Gen Muhammad Arif Malik, the minister said that they had worked on leads following an arrest in Faisalabad.
+Addressing a press conference alongside the ANF Director General, Maj Gen Muhammad Arif Malik, Afridi said narcotics agents had been working on leads following an arrest in Faisalabad.

-"For approximately three weeks, Rana Sanaullah's car and movements were observed at every level," he revealed, adding: "Everything, A to Z, will be presented in court."
+"For approximately three weeks, Rana Sanaullah's car and movements were monitored at every level," he stated, adding: "Everything, A to Z, will be presented in court."

-"These are such cruel and dangerous people that we can't share all the details with you because they can cause people a lot of damage," Shehryar told the news conference.
+"These are such cruel and dangerous people that we cannot share all the details with you as they can cause people a lot of damage," Shehryar told the news conference.

-"My message for all those who are only promoting Rana Sanaullah sahib is that a lot of things attached to this will be brought forward.
-No one will be saved.
+"My message for all those who are promoting Rana Sanaullah sahib is that a lot of things attached to this [case] will be brought forward.
+No one will be allowed to get away.
 No one is above the law."

-Afridi said in three instances while they were tracking Sanaullah's movements, he was with female family members and therefore the ANF had not stopped him.
+Afridi said that in three instances while the ANF was tracking Sanaullah's movements, he had been with female family members and the ANF had therefore decided not to stop him.
 He applauded the ANF for upholding "family values".

-He reiterated that they had all the evidence against the PML-N leader and everything would be presented in court.
+He reiterated that the authorities had all the evidence they needed against the PML-N leader and that everything would be presented in court.

-On Tuesday, Sanaullah was sent to jail on a 14-day judicial remand by a district court in Lahore.
+On Tuesday, Sanaullah had been sent to jail on 14-day judicial remand by a district court in Lahore.

 Addressing the press conference, the ANF director general said that they had not sought physical remand of the PML-N leader because they did not need to force him or physically torture him to strengthen their case.